Xanadu Philodendron·Perry's Plants

 Care Requirements

-WateringWater when the top 1–2 in (2.5–5 cm) of soil are dry; keep evenly moist in growth, slightly drier in winter.
-Outdoors, becomes moderately drought-tolerant once established.
+WateringWater when the top 1–2 inches of mix are dry.
+Keep evenly moist in growing season; reduce slightly in winter.
+Avoid waterlogging.

 Growth & Life Cycle

-Growth RateModerate to fast in warm, bright, humid conditions.
+Growth RateModerate to fast in warmth and bright indirect light.

-DormancyNo true dormancy; growth slows in cooler temperatures and shorter days.
+DormancyNo true dormancy; growth slows in cool, low-light months.

 Propagation